Link to our HOME page

 Darwin's theory recognises an evolutionary sequence by vertical reef growth from volcanic island fringing reefs, through barrier reefs, to coral atolls driven by gradual subsidence of the volcanic island core.

 On the 6th December 1825 Captain John Clunies Ross, when on a short stop over on the Islands, cleared an area on Direction and Horsburgh Island and planted cereal and vegetable crops.
 At the time, Captain Ross was sailing a trading vessel called the Borneo for Alexander Hare's trading company.
-It wasn't until the following year that a settlement was established by Alexander Hare.
+It wasn't until the following year that a settlement was established by Alexander Hare on Home Island.
 With him, he brought a crew of mainly Sumatran and Javanese seamen and women of various nationalities.

-John Clunies Ross then settled himself on the South Island and was determined to establish a good reputation in trading; Hare on the other hand led a colourful, free and easy life.
+In 1827 John Clunies Ross settled himself on Pulu Gangsa but later moved to the South Island.
+He was determined to establish a good reputation in trading.
+Hare on the other hand led a colourful, free and easy life.
 He desired and sought obscurity and his behaviour, according to Clunies Ross, became unbalanced.
 Both Hare and Clunies Ross put forward claims for ownership of the Islands.
-However in 1831 Hare left and died soon after in Batavia.
+However, in 1831 Hare left and died in Batavia in 1834.

 From then on the people of Cocos cleared all the native vegetation to plant coconut trees where they extracted the oil from the coconuts to sell and trade as Copra.
+Trade in coconut products continued until 1987.
 John Clunies Ross and his family to follow became 'Kings of Cocos', where they ruled for more than 150 years.

 In 1857 the Islands were declared as part of the British Dominions.
 Responsibility for supervision of the Island alternated between the Governments of Ceylon, the Straits Settlements and Singapore.
 In 1886 Queen Victoria granted all of the Islands, under certain provisions, to John Clunies Ross.